rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

   but I think it's more effective to figure out this cooperative alignment strategy and then determine exactly what agent-human interaction is needed.
 This is as opposed to working on agent-human interaction in general.
-I would also guess that capable consequentialist generalizes to successful interaction with humans (assuming intentions are aligned).
+I would also guess that capable consequentialism generalizes to successful interaction with humans (assuming intentions are aligned).
 - Agent foundations.
 My not very confident nor well supported intuition is that proving useful things or gaining valuable understanding with this approach is